signetica/acpi_hidd/README.md

 driver more useful.
 Inside the driver you'll find a list of key codes and the keys they represent.
-Add your computer's codes to this list and leave your additions, and the make and model of your computer, as an issue on github.
+Add your computer's codes to this list and leave your additions, and the make and model of your computer, as an issue here on github.

 The current key code list follows:

-	// HIDD keycodes
+	// HIDD keycodes for GPD MicroPC
 	#define ACPI_NOTIFY_HIDD_BRIGHTNESS_UP      0x13
 	#define ACPI_NOTIFY_HIDD_BRIGHTNESS_DOWN    0x14